harrison-webb/harrison-webb/README.md

 Hi, I'm Harrison 😁 🙋🏻‍♂

-📚👨🏻‍💻 I study computer science and (some) mathematics at the University of Utah.
+📚👨🏻‍💻 I study computer science and a bit of math at the University of Utah.

 Reach me on discord @ harrisonw#8895